K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 > [picture reference]: https://www.ibm.com/developerworks/community/blogs/fe313521-2e95-46f2-817d-44a4f27eba32/entry/porting_cloud_foundry_on_power8_ubuntu_le?lang=en

 #### <a name="21"/>3.3.
 Release Directory Configuration
 The directory structure can be configured with the Bosh release.
-Bosh is an open-source tool for release engineering, deployment, and lifecycle management of large-scale distributed services.
+Bosh is an open-source tool for release engineering, deployment, and lifecycle management of large-scale deployed services.

 ##### <a name="22"/>3.3.1. packages
 Packages provide the information necessary to prepare a binary dependency for Bosh release installation. (packaging, pre_packaging, spec file)